geotools/geotools/docs/user/welcome/upgrade.rst

 SimpleFeatureCollection
 ^^^^^^^^^^^^^^^^^^^^^^^

-We have vastly cut down the use of Java generics for causual users of the GeoTools library.
+We have vastly cut down the use of Java generics for casual users of the GeoTools library.
 The primary example of this is the introduction of **SimpleFeatureCollection** (which saves you typing in **FeatureCollection<SimpleFeatureType,SimpleFeature>** each time).